-The Warrill Valley water supply scheme (WSS) is located near the town of Aratula.
+The Warrill Valley WSS is located near the town of Aratula.
 An overview of the key characteristics of this WSS is provided in Table 1.1.

-Table 1.1: Key Scheme Information for the Warrill Valley WSS
+Table 1.1: Key Scheme Information

-Warrill Valley WSS Business Centre Aratula Irrigation Uses of Water fodder crops, grain, horticulture Urban water supplies South East Queensland Water Grid Manager (SEQ WGM)
+Warrill Valley WSS Business Centre Aratula Irrigation Uses fodder crops, grain, horticulture Urban Water Supplies South East Queensland Water Grid Manager (SEQ WGM)

 The Warrill Valley WSS has 396 bulk customers.
-Of these, 387 are irrigation customers, holding 20,484.5ML of medium priority (MP) allocation (a further 50.5ML surrendered or unallocated).
+Of these, there are 387 irrigators holding 20,484.5ML of medium priority (MP) allocation (a further 50.5ML surrendered or unallocated).
 A total of 3,714ML of MP allocation is held by Seqwater for distribution losses.
 Seqwater proposes to exclude this loss volume for pricing purposes.
-Seqwater also holds 1ML of medium priority allocation.
-Total medium priority allocation is 24,250ML including 20,535ML of irrigation allocation.
+Seqwater also holds 1ML of MP (MP) allocation.
+Total MP allocation is 24,250ML including 20,535ML of irrigation WAE.